ndinata/rust-wasm-vite/readme.md

 - you'd also need [`wasm-pack`](https://rustwasm.github.io/wasm-pack/installer/)
   to handle the Wasm package and glue code generation

-Afterwards, to run the web app locally in your browser:
+To run the web app locally in your browser:

 ```bash
 $ cd rust-wasm-vite/calculator_web/